 You’ll then roll dice to determine your characters stats, such as strength and intelligence, or use what’s known as points buy to allocate a set number of points to the stats you choose.
 You’ll write up all of this information, along with an inventory and your skills and abilities, on a Dungeons & Dragons character sheet.

-To learn more, take a gander at how to make Dungeons & Dragons 5E characters for beginners and the basics of Dungeons & Dragons.
+To learn more, take a gander at how to make Dungeons & Dragons 5E characters for beginners and the basics of Dungeons & Dragons 5E.

 It’s also important to consider at this stage what you want to get out of Dungeons & Dragons.
 Different groups will have wildly different playstyles.
-The majority use a mix of storytelling and combat, however some focus on one very much over the other.
+The majority use a mix of storytelling and combat, while some will focus on one over the other.

-A good place to start is to think about what you like about board games (if you play board games at all); is it the mechanics of a game that draw you in?
+A good place to start is to think about what you like about board games or other mediums, such as films or books.
+Is it the mechanics of a game that draw you in?
+Is it the characters?
 Do you like to hash out the most efficient paths to success?
 Are strategies and win conditions what you seek?
-Or, are you someone that loves creative improv - getting into a character’s head for awhile?
+Or are you someone that loves creative improv - getting into a character’s head for a while?
 Do you get attached to the characters you and your friends play?

-So how does this particular Rorschach test translate into D&D?
-See, most D&D players typically fall into two general camps; they’re either in it for the tactical monster-slaying and cool new gear, or they’re in it for storytelling moments and character interactions.
+How does this particular Rorschach test translate into learning how to play Dungeons & Dragons 5E?
+Most D&D players typically fall into two general camps; they’re either in it for the tactical monster-slaying and cool new gear, or they’re in it for storytelling moments and character interactions.
 Obviously, people aren’t quite simple enough as to split into two such disparate groups, especially when it comes to something as varied as tabletop gaming.
 However, figuring out whether you connect more with one approach or the other, will give you a better idea of how you want to actually play D&D.

-In a similar vein, as a dungeon master you'll want to consider whether to go homebrew or pre-built campaign (we recommend this for beginner dungeon masters).
+In a similar vein, as a dungeon master you'll want to consider whether to go homebrew or pre-built campaign.
+(We'd recommend the latter if you're just starting out.)
 What are the overriding themes of your campaign?
 Is it going to be a combat-heavy dungeon crawl requiring strategy and wits, or a character-driven jaunt through a mystical world?
 Do you like horror, high-fantasy adventure or pulply adventures?
 It's your world.
 You decide.

-It can be a little intimidating working out what to buy if you want to play D&D. The tabletop RPG has been around a long time and as such, there’s an awful lot of books, cards, dicesets and gubbins out there.
-That said, you can’t go too wrong with the official Dungeons & Dragons starter set - as it has absolutely everything you need to get started as either a dungeon master or player - including dice, rules and a one off adventure titled Lost Mine of Phandelver.
+It can be a little intimidating working out what to buy if you want to play D&D. The tabletop RPG has been around a long time and, as such, there’s an awful lot of books, cards, dice sets and gubbins out there.
+That said, you can’t go too wrong with the official Dungeons & Dragons 5E Starter Set.
+If you're learning how to play Dungeons & Dragons 5E, it has absolutely everything you need to get started as either a dungeon master or player - including dice, rules and a one-off adventure titled Lost Mine of Phandelver.
 It’s ideal for beginners in both counts.

 As a player, all you’ll need is your character sheet (available to print off for free), a pencil, a set of polyhedral dice and access to the rules of Dungeons & Dragons.
 Optionally a notebook is ideal.